mikespook/sts/README.md

 pwd: ../misc
 ```

-	* addr: "stsd" will bind to this address (and port)
+* addr: stsd will bind to this address (and port)
 * auth: See below
 * keys: Private keys used by server
 * log: See below
 * pwd: Current working directory

 ## Authorization